Irving Penn

 American, 1917—2009

-Irving Penn’s photographs have become iconic images of an era—from his fashion and commercial editorials to his series of nudes and portraits of artists, musicians, writers, celebrities, and tribesmen of New Guinea, Peru, and Morocco.
-Penn first became recognized in the 1940s for his innovative photographs while working for Vogue.
-These groundbreaking fashion images, which emphasized elegant line and form by situating the models against spare backgrounds instead of a typically luxurious setting, established a new style in fashion photography.
+Irving Penn’s photographs have become iconic representations of an era, spanning fashion and commercial editorials, nudes, and portraits of artists, musicians, writers, celebrities, and tribesmen from New Guinea, Peru, and Morocco.
+Penn first gained recognition in the 1940s for his innovative work at Vogue.
+His groundbreaking fashion images, which emphasized elegant lines and forms by placing models against minimalist backgrounds instead of typical luxurious settings, established a new style in fashion photography.